gianluca-mascolo/otpgui/README.md

 ## Usage

-Start OTP gui from your main menu.
-Select an otp to display from the dropdown menu.
-Just click the otp code to copy it into the clipboard.
-Paste the otp code on the website requesting it.
-If you stay with the mouse over the code a tooltip with additional information about that otp is displayed.
+- Start OTP gui from your main menu
+- Select an otp to display from the dropdown menu
+- Just click the otp code to copy it into the clipboard.
+Paste the otp code on the website requesting it
+- If you stay with the mouse over the code a tooltip with additional information about that otp is displayed.

 ## Configuration